sanduerhan/Internship/README.md

+# QuadraticVoting
-A QuadraticVoting program written in Solidity language in Remix IDE
+* Program written in Solidity language in Remix IDE for implementing the procedure Quadratic voting in a decentralized system